openEHR/archie/README.md

 ### Conversion Configuration

 You may have noticed an instance of `ADL14ConversionConfiguration` in the previous example.
-In this configuration the mapping from term codes as used in ADL 1.4 to term URIs as used in ADL 2 can be specified.
+In this configuration the mapping from term codes as used in ADL 1.4 to term URIs as used in ADL2 can be specified.
 See the `ConversionConfigForTest.java` file for an example on how this works, and how this can be serialized to a file, and the file `/tools/src/test/java/com/nedap/archie/adl14/configuration.json` for an example of a simple serialized configuration that contains sane defaults for snomed, loinc and openehr URIs.

 If you leave the configuration empty, the converter will fall back to a default URI conversion.